Detective Conan: The Raven Chaser: Plot

 To this purpose, Kazuki tricked Mizutani to become a scapegoat by persuading him to take the blame for the revenge murders.
-The mahjong stones left at the murder scenes were deliberate clues to point the police investigation into Mizutani's direction, with the final stone pinpointing the location of Tokyo Tower - a fact which both Conan and Kogoro have managed to deduce.

-Kazuki threatens Conan and Mizutani with a knife; but then Matsumoto interferes and incapacitates Kazuki.
-Conan, however, realizes that Superintendent Matsumoto is Irish in perfect disguise.
+The Mahjong tiles left at the murder scenes were deliberate clues to point the police investigation into Mizutani's direction, with the final stone pinpointing the location of Tokyo Tower - a fact which both Conan and Kogoro Mouri have managed to deduce.
+Kazuki threatens Conan and Mizutani with a knife; but then Kiyonaga Matsumoto interferes and incapacitates Kazuki.
+Conan, however, realizes that Matsumoto is Irish in perfect disguise, while Miwako Sato and Wataru Takagi rescues the real Matsumoto with the help of the Detective Boys.
 Irish claims that he doesn't want to kill Conan.
 He says he knows Conan's true identity but didn't tell anyone because he hates the Black Organization for killing his friend, Pisco.
 Conan wants the memory chip, but Irish refuses to hand it over.

 Soon Ran arrives at Tokyo Tower and finds Irish, who is still disguised as Matsumoto.
 She makes some good karate hits, but a kick to his face tears off part of his mask, thus surprising her.
 Irish uses this to his advantage and overpowers Ran.
 Irish and Conan move outside near the top, and a helicopter with Gin, Vodka, Korn, and Chianti arrives.
 Irish shows them the chip, and Gin orders Chianti to shoot Irish and the chip.
-Seriously injured by the bullet, Irish is barely alive.
-Conan tries to drag him to safety, but Gin notices Conan and tries to shoot him.
-Irish protects Conan and dies from his gunshot wound.
+Seriously injured by the bullet, Irish is barely alive, causing Conan tries to drag him to safety.
+However, Gin notices Conan and tries to shoot him, but Irish sacrifices himself by protecting Conan and dies from his gunshot wound.

 The Black Organization attacks Conan with a machine gun, damaging the upper levels of the Tokyo Tower.
 Cornered at the top, Conan escapes by attaching his expanding suspenders to a light to act as a bungee to jump off the tower.
 The light then slingshots back at the Black Organization's helicopter, damaging the engine.
 The Black Organization manages to fly away, but the helicopter crashes soon after.

-When Conan is walking with Haibara through the woods to a boarded up house talking about the case, Conan mentions that Irish died before he told Conan where Matsumoto is and thanks to the Detective Boys Matsumoto was found.
-Conan remembers Irish's last words: "Kudo Shinichi...
-Keep...
-Coming After Us..", before he replies in his mind that he will do what Irish wanted until the day he destroyed them, meaning he's got another reason to fight the Black Organization.
+In the post credits scene, Conan is walking with Ai Haibara and Dr. Agasa through the woods to a boarded up house talking about the case, Conan mentions that Irish died before he told Conan where Matsumoto is and thanks to the Detective Boys Matsumoto was found.
+After Conan remembers Irish's last words, he replies in his mind that he will do what Irish wanted until the day he destroyed them, meaning he's got another reason to fight the Black Organization.